After years of exploring the Spanish Pyrenees, here are some of the most beautiful places I think every first-time visitor should see.

 During my first visit to the Pyrenees, we stayed at Barceló Monasterio de Boltaña.
 It’s one of the best hotels with a spa in the Pyrenees, known for its spacious rooms and reasonable prices (considering the quality of the services).
 For my most recent weekend in the Pyrenees of Catalonia, I booked a budget-friendly Apartamentos Chuandervera in the small town of Laspaules.

 You can find a few cute boutique hotels in Ainsa, one of the most beautiful medieval towns in Spain, like Alojamientos Ainsa Sanchez and Los Siete Reyes.
 I also really like these hotels: Hotel Boutique Mediodía & Apartments, Casa Lascorz, and Casa de San Martín.
-Next time in the Pyrenees, I plan to check out Camping Valle de Bujaruelo.
+You can find my complete guide to the best areas to stay in the Spanish Pyrenees in this post.

 The most beautiful places to visit in the Spanish Pyrenees